pcaressa/sjs/README.md

 ## The virtual machine

+### The virtual memory of the machine

 ### Variables

 The runtime environment object contains an attribute `env` which is used to store symbols defined in the current scope.
-Each symbol defined by a `let v = x` is stored as an object `env.v = {value: x, type: t}`.
+Each variable definition `let v = x` corresponds to `env.v = x`.

-When a variable's name appears inside an expression, it is compiled as
+When a variable's name v is parsed, the compiler dumps the code

     REF v

-At runtime, the `REF` instruction parses the name `v` and looks for it in the environment: then the object `{ref: r, at: []}` is pushed on the stack, where `r` is a reference to the `{value: x, type: t}` object in `env.v`.
-If the value of the object is needed, then `r.value` is pushed on the stack, else if the reference is needed, the reference is used.
+At runtime, the `REF` instruction looks for the name `v` in the environment: if it finds it, the object `r = {env: e, at: [v]}` is pushed on the stack, where `e` is the environment containing the variable and `v` the variable's name.

-For example consider:
+Although when a variable is quoted in the text the compiled code creates a reference for it at runtime, often only the value of the reference is needed, for example on the RHS of an assignment, so that the virtual machine uses the `VAL` instruction to convert the reference `r` on the stack into its value `r.env[at[0]]`.

+An example of usage of references is the following: consider

     x[1] = x[0];